me-kell/EXMARaLDA-build/README.md

 ## Make a windows executable

-To wrap the Partitureditor as windows executable with JSmooth
+To wrap the Partitureditor as windows executable with JSmooth (note the use of `utils.xml`)

-    mvn -f pom-prepare.xml antrun:run@jsmoothgen_partitureditor
+    mvn -f utils.xml antrun:run@jsmoothgen_partitureditor

 You'll find the executable in